Common dangerous waste

 Handling and storage

 Be careful not to damage batteries.
 Tape the contacts or bag each battery to prevent contact between battery charge terminals.
 Contact between batteries can cause electrical discharges, leading to smoke, fire or explosions.
-Learn more about labeling and storage requirements HERE.
+Learn more about labeling and storage requirements from the Department of Ecology.

 Damaged batteries, especially lithium-ion batteries, are known to react, causing fires and explosions.
 Employees who handle batteries should be made aware of the dangers batteries pose to prevent reactions.